scriptrdotio/login/README.md

 ###Authorization Widget
 ####Creating the authorization widget

 As soon as the authorization widget is created, it will validate the token then keep validating the token every 10 seconds.
 The default behavior if the token is valid is being redirected to the loginPage property.
-But that behavior can be overriden using the onTokenInvalid function.
+But that behavior can be overriden by passing the onTokenInvalid function.

 ```
  var authorization  = $.scriptr.authorization({onTokenValid:function(){